markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

  in Section 7 we will deploy our model into a Rest API.

-You will learn how to build the API skeleton, for those less familiar with flask, we included a lecture with an introduction to flask and you will also learn about the version in unlocking
+You will learn how to build the API skeleton, for those less familiar with flask, we included a lecture with an introduction to flask and you will also learn about the versioning and loggingbin the API and also about schema validation.

-in the API and also about schema validation.
+Again all best practices while deploying machine learning models.

-Again all best practices while deploying machine learning models in Section 8.
+## Section 8: Serving the Model via REST API

-You will learn how to set up a continuous integration and continuous deployment pipeline.
+in Section 8 you will learn how to set up a continuous integration and continuous deployment pipeline.

 We will show you how to do so using psycho S.I..